 1L Board Representative | Nicandro Iannacci '20

 Nicandro is passionate about voting rights, campaign finance, public defense, and press freedom.
-Originally from Cincinatti, Ohio, he holds an A.B. in Government from Havard University.
+Originally from Cincinnati, Ohio, he holds an A.B. in Government from Harvard University.
 After graduating, he worked at the American Constitution Society in Washington, D.C. and the National Constitution Center in Philadelphia, Pennsylvania.
-Nicandro volunteers with the Suspension Representation Project and Domestic Violence Project, and he sings with the New Amsterdam Singers.
+Nicandro is involved with the Public Defender Students and the National Lawyers Guild, and he sings with the New Amsterdam Singers.
 He enjoys politics, movies, and baseball.

 1L Board Representative | Brandon Joseph '20